grnydawn/pyweather/README.rst

 Parallel I/O
 ---------------

-Thi sub-section discuses about parallel I/O in Python implementations.
+This sub-section discuses about parallel I/O in Python implementations.

 Accelerator
 ---------------

-Thi sub-section discuses about using accelerator such as GPU in Python implementations.
+This sub-section discuses about using accelerator such as GPU in Python implementations.

 Data format
 ---------------

-Thi sub-section discuses about data format.
+This sub-section discuses about data format.